impossiblepjm/impossiblepjm.github.io/_posts/read_sf_qc/2019-09-02-sf-qc-02-typeclasses.md

 > This automatic insertion can be disabled by writing `@`, so a bare occurrence of `showOne1` means the same as `@showOne1 _ _`

-这里的 witness `H` 即 `A` implements `Show` 的 evidence，本质就是个 table or record，可以 written more explicitly:
+这里�?witness `H` �?`A` implements `Show` �?evidence，本质就是个 table or record，可�?written more explicitly:

 ```coq
 Definition showOne2 `{_ : Show A} (a : A) : string :=